andy-x-li/Hang-Time/README.md

 # Hang-Time

-A game I programmed for a CS class called Hang Time.
+A game I programmed called Hang Time for a CS class at UChicago.

 The goal was the recreate a game our professor tasked us individually with.